ArianMathai/DevOpsExam2024/NEW_README.md

 ## Discussion of the Implications of Using Serverless Architecture vs. Microservices Architecture in Light of DevOps Principles

-This section compares a serverless architecture with Function-as-a-Service (FaaS) solutions like AWS Lambda and message queues like Amazon SQS, to a microservices architecture.
-The discussion focuses on key DevOps principles: automation and continuous delivery, observability, scalability and cost control, as well as ownership and responsibility.

 ---

 ## 1. Automation and Continuous Delivery (CI/CD)